 The “Best” ADHD Medication?
 Wrong Question

-Genetic testing for ADHD medications offers one clear benefit: it can help to identify whether you metabolize medications slowly, normally, or very quickly.
-That’s what this post in the series is all about.
+Genetic testing for ADHD medications offers one clear benefit: It can help to identify whether you metabolize medications slowly, normally, or very quickly.
+That’s the focus of this post.

 Now, what is the first very important point to understand about medications?
 That’s right: Dosing matters.
 Assuming that the diagnosis is correct and the medications being considered are recommended for it, beneficial effects depend upon identifying the dosage that works best for the individual.

 Too low a dose?
 You don’t get a therapeutic benefit (nothing happens).

 Too high?
 You might start encountering unacceptable side effects—despite that medication being an excellent choice for you.

 So, just like Goldilocks, it is crucial to reach a “sweet spot” of dosage.
 In that sweet spot, you will get the full benefit of the drug with minimal side effects.
 [Gina does an excellent job of explaining this vis a vis ADHD medications in her first book, Is It You, Me, or Adult A.D.D.?]

 Gene Variants Dictate Drug Response